-Found in several plants and herbs (like chamomile), apigenin is a bioflavonoid, and in high doses (three to 10 milligrams per kilogram of body weight), it's found to reduce anxiety.
-In even higher doses, it has sedative effects.
+Found in several plants and herbs (like chamomile), apigenin is a bioflavonoid, and has been found to reduce anxiety.
+In higher doses, it has sedative effects.
 A bonus: Apigenin is also quite impressive in its ability to select and kill cancer cells.

 Also known as lemon balm, Melissa officinalis is found to have anti-anxiety capabilities.
 In one study, subjects with mild-to-moderate anxiety disorders who consumed 300 milligrams of Melissa twice daily saw reduced anxiety manifestations by 18% and insomnia by 42%.

 A West African shrub, Griffonia simplicifolia is the largest source of the compound 5-HTP, which is the precursor to the synthesis of serotonin, the "feel-good" neurotransmitter.
 It was found to exert anti-anxiety effects in rats and is suggested to have similar capabilities in humans.

 Another popular adaptogen, this herb is known for reducing symptoms of fatigue, particularly as they relate to stress (like when you're burning the candle from both ends).
 One study found that subjects who took 200 mg of Rhodiola rosea extract for 14 days saw a significant reduction of anxiety, stress, anger, and depression.

 Lieberman HR, Thompson LA, Caruso CM, et al. The catecholamine neurotransmitter precursor tyrosine increases anger during exposure to severe psychological stress.
 Psychopharmacology (Berl).
 2015;232(5):943-951. doi:10.1007/s00213-014-3727-7